Wasps in Australia

 Cuckoo wasps have evolved protection from stings and mandibles and they have excellent defensive capabilities.
 Most of them can’t sting, though.

-Just like their cousins - the bees, solitary wasps live independently of one another.
+- Solitary wasps - Just like their cousins, the bees, solitary wasps live independently of one another.
 Each female creates her own nest and preps it for the hatching of her eggs.
 This makes them vulnerable to cuckoo wasps.
 Most native Australian wasp species are solitary.

-Unlike bees, wasps can sting multiple times without dying.
-Each time, they release venom which is very painful (some species even have paralytic properties, though grown humans are too large to be paralyzed entirely).
+- Wasp stings - Unlike bees, wasps can sting multiple times without dying.
+Each time, they release venom, which is very painful (some species even have paralytic properties, though grown humans are too large to be paralysed entirely).
 To top it all off, they also release a pheromone that marks you as a threat.
-This causes nearby wasps to also spring to attack.
+This causes nearby wasps also to spring to attack.

-Wasps have a relatively diverse diet ranging from nectar and fruit to small insects and even arachnids.
-In fact, some species paralyze big Huntsman spiders and lay their eggs inside the spider while the creature still lives.
+- Wasp diet - Wasps have a relatively diverse diet ranging from nectar and fruit to small insects and even arachnids.
+In fact, some species paralyse big Huntsman spiders and lay their eggs inside the spider while the creature still lives.
 As a result, the eggs hatch and larvae begin to feast on the flesh of the unlucky arachnid.
-It's a very gruesome scene that inspires many a horror film.
+It's a very gruesome scene that inspires many horror films.

 The majority of the wasp species we have here in Australia is solitary.
-This means they don't build big nests but every female is fertile and builds her own nest, which is usually abandoned after reproduction.
-The nests can be built from different materials such as wood fibres, resin, or even mud.
+This means they don't build big nests, but every female is fertile and builds her own nest, usually abandoned after reproduction.
+Wasps can build nests from different materials such as wood fibres, resin, or even mud.

 When you have an infestation, it's most likely social wasps - paper or European wasps, more specifically.
 European wasps are an introduced species to Australia.
 Their lack of natural predators allows them to multiply quickly at the expense of native Australian species.
 They are far more aggressive than native wasps.